Knowing the Rules

 Modern Jive is also known as Ceroc, LeRoc, Le Jive.
 This list is not definitive as these are brand names but all are Modern Jive.

-Definition of Teacher or Professional Dancer
+Definition of a Dance Teacher or Professional Dancer

 Competitors must be at least 15 years of age to participate in these Championships.